sfegan/dft_simd/README.md

 calculated.

-This approach is only really feasible for small transformation sizes that can be anticpated at compile time, as it requires the codelets be generated and compiled in advance.
+This approach is only really feasible for small transformation sizes that can be anticipated at compile time, as it requires the codelets be generated and compiled in advance.
 Codelets for long transformation sizes are impractical as they grow in size by Nlog(N), and will relatively quickly exceed the cache size of the CPU, after which their execution will slow.
 Long transforms should be